Bayside, Queens: History

 During the 1920s and 1930s, there were several movie studios in Astoria, and movie stars such as Rudolph Valentino, Gloria Swanson, Norma Talmadge, W.C.
 Fields, and Charlie Chaplin lived in Bayside, some in posh homes.
 Former heavyweight boxing champion James J. (Gentleman Jim) Corbett lived in Bayside from 1902 to 1933, on a street that is named after him.
-When rumors ran rampant through the acting community that Bayside would be the location of a new movie and production studio, many actors purchased homes in anticipation of an easy commute to the studio.
-However, this rumored studio never materialized.
+When rumors ran rampant through the acting community that Bayside would be the location of a new movie and production studio, many actors purchased homes in anticipation of an easy commute to the studio, but the rumored studio never materialized.
 When Hollywood emerged as the capital of the movie industry during the 1920s, many actors left Bayside to pursue careers in California.

-After the end of World War II, residential development of Bayside increased dramatically, particularly because of its station on the Long Island Rail Road's Port Washington Branch, where a commuter could ride one train straight to Manhattan without requiring a transfer at Jamaica station.
+After the end of World War II, residential development in Bayside increased dramatically, particularly because of its station on the Long Island Rail Road's Port Washington Branch, where a commuter could ride one train straight to Manhattan without transferring at Jamaica station.

 Bayside remains one of the safest and wealthiest neighborhoods in Queens.
-However, Bayside has been the setting to several organized crime incidents.
+But it has been the setting of several organized crime incidents.
 Michael Pappadio of Bayside managed the Lucchese crime family's interests in the Garment District of Manhattan, in secrecy from his wife.
-In 1989, upon a falling out with his superiors, he was murdered at a bagel shop in South Ozone Park.
-His wife reported Michael as missing, and three years later she learned about his death and his life in organized crime from the FBI.
+In 1989, upon falling out with his superiors, he was murdered at a bagel shop in South Ozone Park.
+His wife reported him missing, and three years later she learned about his death and his life in organized crime from the FBI.
 In April 2002, Gambino crime family associate Darren D'Amico was shot in the leg outside a restaurant in Bayside; his suspected shooter was Bonanno crime family associate Randolph Pizzolo.

 Location and boundaries

 Bayside is bordered by the Long Island Sound to the north and the Little Neck Bay to the northeast.
-To the east of Bayside is the Cross Island Parkway.
+To the east is the Cross Island Parkway.
 To the west is Francis Lewis Boulevard and Auburndale, and to the northwest is Utopia Parkway.
 Bayside ends somewhere north of the Long Island Expressway, although Oakland Gardens and Hollis Hills are usually considered parts of Bayside.

 Bayside Gables

-Bayside Gables is a privately owned gated community located near the Bay Terrace shopping center and the Little Neck Bay.
-Homes in this community can sell for as high as $4 million.
+Bayside Gables is a privately owned gated community near the Bay Terrace shopping center and the Little Neck Bay.
+Homes in this community sell for as much as $4 million.